stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * [Mirrored (LDAP) agent directory](#CreateMirror), which uses a synchronization agent for your existing LDAP/AD directory.
 All user account management is done on your existing LDAP/AD directory with the Stormpath agent mirroring the primary LDAP/AD server.

+{% docs note %}
-**Note:** The ability to create a mirrored, or agent, directory is connected to your subscription.
+The ability to create a mirrored, or agent, directory is connected to your subscription.
 If the option is not available, click the question mark for more information.
+{% enddocs %}

 ####<a id="CreateCloud"></a>Create a Cloud Directory